Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 Oh, the number, I mean, of all types, right?

-Like just huge black population, massive Hispanic population, like I think it's like a third, a third, a third between those and the massive mix of Asian, I mean, map like small Vietnam, like we got street signs and Chinese over there, like it's the most diverse place you can possibly imagine.
+I mean, like small Vietnam, like we got street signs in Chinese over there, like the most diverse place you can possibly imagine.

 It wasn't until I went to the Northeast and lived in DC for a little while that I felt racism, that I felt the differences of races.

-Hey man, how You're like, you're like, I'll have the watermelon.
+You're like, I'll have the watermelon.

 And he looks at you like, I'm like, listen to me, boy.

-No, um, I go, I'm like, I'm like, hey man, how are you doing?
+No, um, I go, I'm like, I'm like, hey, man, how you doing?

 Like, thanks, man.

-All right, thank you very much.
+Thank you very much.

 You know, that's fine.

-Then a black dude walks in and he's like, How you doing, sir?
+Then a black dude walks in and he's like, how you doing, sir?

 How can I help you today?